Pennsylvania Motel Prices 2026: Average Cost Guide

 Target Low-Season Months

-Anyone looking to lower motel costs should target Pennsylvania’s low-season months.
-January and December often show lower average rates than busier travel periods.
+To secure the lowest rates, schedule your trip during Pennsylvania’s low-season months.
+January and December consistently show lower average rates than busier travel periods.

 You’ll enjoy quieter properties, more available rooms, and a better chance at predictable January savings.
-Aim for Sunday or midweek stays to stack those savings.
+Aim for Sunday or midweek nights to stack those savings.

 • Choose January for the strongest chance of lower rates.